Multiple units of India: Suburban

 Suburban rail is a rail service between a central business district and the suburbs, a conurbation or other locations that draw large numbers of people daily.
 The trains are called suburban trains.
 These trains are also referred to as "local trains" or "locals".

+Left is the Single-Phase EMU and Right is the 3-Phase EMU.

 Suburban trains that handle commuter traffic are all electric multiple units (EMUs).
 They usually have nine or twelve coaches, sometimes even fifteen, to handle rush hour traffic.
 One unit of an EMU train consists of one power car and two general coaches.
-Thus, a nine coach EMU is made up of three units having one power car at each end and one at the middle.
+Thus, a nine or twelve coach EMU is made up of three units having one power car at each end and one at the middle.
 The rakes in the suburban rails run on 25 kV AC.
+They are mainly of two types, Single-Phase EMUs and 3-Phase EMUs.
+Single-Phase EMUs are old and top speed is 120km/hr and 3-Phase EMUs are modern and top speed is 140km/hr.
+Single-Phase EMU are mainly of Aerodynamic and Flatface while 3-Phase EMU is only Aerodynamic.
 The suburban railways of Mumbai, Kolkata and Chennai occupy no more than 7.1% of the Indian Railways network, but account for 53.2% of all railway passengers.
 In some cities of India, the opening of rapid transit systems has led to a decline in the use of the suburban rail system.